Part 2: Understanding Your Ability to Be Assertive

 Begin this activity by asking students about the interactions that they’ve had with others recently and the degree to which they have been passive, assertive, or aggressive.
 Students should consider some recent interpersonal interactions with their friends, boyfriend/girlfriend, parents or guardians, teachers, and others.

 Ask students to draw a mark on the arrow to show where they think their behavior fell on the spectrum of passive, assertive, and aggressive for each of the interactions in the table below and on the “Teach Students: 2b.
-Reflecting on Past Behaviors” handout (Handout 2b. linked on page 9 of your Educator Workbook).
+Reflecting on Past Behaviors” handout (Handout 2b. linked to on page 9 of your Educator Workbook).

 Ask students to reflect on their ratings using the following questions to help generate detailed responses.